 Andaman Sea is one of well-known scuba diving spots in the world.
-And after trying a fun dive in Vietnam one summer, I was keen to be a certified diver and do the Open Water Certification to begin with.
-Another friend, Aanchal quickly agreed to this and we did some research on where to do the scuba diving course.
-We wanted something not-too-expensive, and after exploring options in Thailand and Lakshadweep, settled on Havelock – amongst the largest Andaman islands – to learn diving.
+And after trying a fun dive in Vietnam one summer, I was keen to be a certified diver and do the PADI Open Water Certification to begin with.
+Another friend, Aanchal quickly agreed to this and we did some research on where to do the scuba diving course at Andaman islands.
+We wanted something not-too-expensive.
+After exploring options in Thailand and Lakshadweep, settled on Havelock to learn scuba diving at Andaman islands.

 Reaching Havelock island